-The following modules are not eligible for condonement:

-Film 3: Developing Performance on Screen
+The following modules are not eligible for condonement: ATP5A9 Film: Developing Performance for the Screen

-Acting 4: Performance Project
+ATP510 Acting: Performance Project

-Film 4: Filmed Project
+ATP6A6 Film: Filmed Project

-Acting 6: Major Performance Project
+ATP6A5 Acting: Major Performance Project

 All other modules are eligible under the current regulations of the University.
-For further information on condonement regulations, please see section E11.6 of the University's Academic Regulations 2017/18.
+For further information on condonement regulations, please refer to the University's Academic Regulations.

 The late submission rule will not apply to assessments of practical work and performance assessments.
 Other assessments follow the current university regulations for late submission.
-For further information on late submission regulations, please refer to section E9.12 of the University's Academic Regulations 2017/18.
+For further information on late submission regulations, please refer to the University's Academic Regulations